George Duncan (lecturer): Early life and career

-Career in Adelaide

 Duncan returned to Australia on 25 March 1972 to take up a lectureship in law at the University of Adelaide, moving into Lincoln College in North Adelaide.

-Death
+Murder

 Around six weeks after Duncan's arrival in Adelaide, he was thrown from the southern bank of the River Torrens, near Kintore Avenue, and drowned.
 In 1988, Julian Clarke gave a police statement about what he saw at the beat on the banks of the River Torrens in 1972.
 He stated that after hearing screaming, he saw a group of men throw two other men in the river.
 He said members of the group then punched him and told him to "fuck off" before the same happened to him.

-However, Julian Clarke later told Ivan Felisatti he saw three police officers attack Dr Duncan.
-“Two of them held Dr Duncan and Julian heard bones breaking and the men shouting.”
+Julian Clarke later told Ivan Felisatti he saw three police officers attack Duncan: "Two of them held Dr Duncan and Julian heard bones breaking and the men shouting."

 As homosexuality was still illegal in South Australia at that time, the banks of the Torrens River, or "Number 1 beat" as it was then known, was a popular place for gay or bisexual men to meet.
 Around 11.00 p.m. on 10 May 1972, Duncan and Roger James (and a third unidentified man) were all thrown by a group of men into the river in separate incidents, and Duncan, being unable to swim, drowned.
 One of the perpetrators then stripped and entered the river in search of Duncan, but the victim was unable to be found in the murky waters.
 James suffered a broken ankle and, after crawling to the road, was rescued by a passing driver, Bevan Spencer von Einem (who was later convicted of child murder), who then took him to the Royal Adelaide Hospital.